Eschatologue/CM_wiki/docs/character-creation/race/human.md

 - **Creature Type.** You are a :material-human-child:**Humanoid**.
 You are also considered a human for any prerequisite or effect that requires you to be a human.

 ### :dnd-stat-speed: Speed.
-You are considered to have *Standard* Speedm which is 30 ft.
+You are considered to have *Standard* Speed; which is 30 ft.

+---

 ## Common Lineage